hallpass-and-friends/hallpass-and-friends/README.md

 - 👋 Hi, I’m @hallpass-and-friends or Rob Banning if meeting in person
 - 👀 I’m interested in both backend (asp.net core, "serverless" functions), frontend (Angular, Gatsby, plain Html/Css/Js), and Trello (power ups)
 - 🌱 I’m currently learning DDD, Docker & Kubernetes, Next.js,  and Scully
 - 💞️ I’m looking to collaborate on "smart" angular app and Trello power ups.
+We use "smart" solutions recognize the importance of addressing and integrating the technical, human and organizational components of a solution.
 - 📫 How to reach me github@hallpassandfriends.com

 <!---